Zilliqa/delegated_staking/README.md

 ```bash
 cast estimate 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "withdrawlAllRewards()" --from 0xd819fFcE7A58b1E835c25617Db7b46a00888B013 --gas-limit 84000000
 ```
 If the estimation fails due to the gas exceeding the block limit, divide `n` between several partial withdrawal transactions.
+Note that even if `n` appears to be very high, it's still worth doing the gas estimation, as the reward calculation will skip the staking periods included in `n` during which the delegator had zero stake.

 You can also specify the exact amount you want to withdraw.
 To withdraw e.g. 1000 ZIL using `n = 100`, run
 ```bash